-In the eighteenth century, most inland waterways had been formed by making rivers navigable by the construction of locks, and they were known as navigations.
+In the eighteenth century, most inland waterways were formed by making rivers navigable by the construction of locks, and they were known as navigations.
 When inland waterways were built independent of any river, many were also referred to formally as navigations, but even from the start they were commonly called canals.
-For this website, the waterway will normally be referred to as a canal, but the word navigation will still be retained in the name of the owning company which is still in existence.
+For this website, the waterway will normally be referred to as a canal, but the word navigation will still be retained in the name of the owning company.

 The forerunner of this charitable trust was set up in 1972 to promote the restoration of the Stroudwater and Thames & Severn Canals.
 Hard work by thousands of volunteers showed that restoration was feasible, and financial support from the Heritage Lottery Fund and Stroud District Council led to a section of canal being restored through Stroud.

-This new project, involving the above organisations and others, aims to reconnect the first restored section of the Stroudwater Canal through Stroud to the national network at Saul Junction, and to use the material in this website to enrich the lives of local people.
+This new project, involving the above organisations and and supported by the National Lottery Heritage Fund, aims to reconnect the first restored section of the Stroudwater Canal through Stroud to the national network at Saul Junction.
+The Project is also using the material in this website to enrich the lives of local people.